Are electronic care plans the future of home care?

 A care plan is a record that sets in stone all the ’moving parts’ discussed during care planning.
 It details a person’s choices and preferences, their agreed care package, and the actions expected from the care team.

-Traditionally, care plans were handwritten documents, stored folders at a client’s home to be viewed when needed.
+Traditionally, care plans were handwritten documents, stored in folders at a client’s home to be viewed when needed.
 Now, care plans can be created as electronic care plans and stored in a digital environment (like a care management system) – to be accessed or updated instantly.

 What are the benefits of electronic/digital care plans?